ProcessorMicro/bash-functions/README.md

 ### <a id="installation-procedure">Installation Procedure</a>

-The installation script `install.sh` installs the bash scripts in the directory `/usr/local/bin` except for `EXTRA-BASH-FUNCTIONS.sh` which is installed in the directory `/etc/profile.d`
+The installation script `install.sh` installs the bash scripts in the directory `/usr/local/bin` except for `FUNCTIONS-SH-EXTRA-FUNCTIONS.sh` and `FUNCTIONS-SH-GLOBAL-DEFAULTS.sh`
+which are installed in the directory `/etc/profile.d`

 #### Step 1